joshbruce/fourth-earth-raw/public/additions/content.md

 ### Subdue

-Sometimes characters are put in positions where they cannot act in whole or in part but aren’t dead.
+Sometimes characters are put in positions where they cannot interact with the setting in whole or in part but aren’t dead.

 Guidelines: